Oppenheim method

 The radiosity equation can be expressed in a form that relates the outgoing flux from a surface element to the difference in radiosity between that element and all others in the system.
 The net radiative heat exchange for surface k:

 Oppenheim elements are created to carry the unknown radiosities.
-The thermal solver uses a “temperature,” rather than a radiosity as the unknown for the Oppenheim element.
+The thermal solver uses “temperature,” rather than radiosity as the unknown variable for the Oppenheim element.

 The radiosity equations are linearized and integrated into the thermal conductance matrix.
 This allows the radiative exchange to be solved simultaneously with the temperature field.